 May declare that he/she will marry a favourite aunt, cousin or parent when he/she grows up!

-Development of gender identity
+Gender identity: The concept of gender identity and its expression develops further.
+Children begin to show a preference for gender-typed clothing, toys, and activities.